 I suppose this question is easily formulated due to the uncertainty of this new age learning method.
 After listening to “The Coach” – Johan Brits – at a successful network breakfast seminar arranged by TSM Consulting, this uncertain term made much more sense!

 The most important step during Coaching is to choose the right Coach that will “fit” with company and the individual.
 There are numerous “chancers” that don’t have the credentials and unfortunately damage the image of coaching.
-A successful Coach must have life, work experience as well as the qualifications to be able to make a substantial difference in an individual’s life.
+A successful Coach must have life and work experience as well as the qualifications to be able to make a substantial difference in an individual’s life.

 The secret of a Coach is not by telling or instructing an individual but by leading and asking important questions, for example: “What do you want to achieve?”, “How are you going to achieve it?”.

 Individuals decide to work with coaches because they want to make certain improvements in their personal lives and/or in their professional lives.
-If a company is trying to address a sensitive area of an employee’s performance, for example interpersonal skills, coaching is often perceived to be a safer, supportive and more confidential alternative than traditional training.
+If a company is trying to address a sensitive area of an employee’s performance, for example, interpersonal skills, coaching is often perceived to be a safer, supportive and more confidential alternative than traditional training.
 Individuals are more open to admit development areas or relationship problems in a coaching environment than in front of their peers.